2024–25 Premier Volleyball League All-Filipino Conference

-The 2024–25 Premier Volleyball League All–Filipino Conference was the 20th conference of the Premier Volleyball League, its 11th conference as a professional league, and the first conference of the 2024–25 season.
+The 2024–25 Premier Volleyball League All–Filipino Conference was the fourth and final conference of the 2024–25 Premier Volleyball League season.
 The ninth All-Filipino Conference featured twelve teams with no foreign guest players allowed.

-This is considered the longest conference of the league as it is estimated to take up to 5 to 6 months, as the league aligns with the FIVB calendar.
-Starting this tournament, referees from nearby countries will officiate semifinals and finals matches in a bid to mitigate bias.
+This was the second All-Filipino Conference of the 2024–25 season.
+Previously, the league followed an annual cycle that lasted throughout the calendar year, but after this conference, the league would follow a June to May calendar to align with the FIVB calendar.
+As such, this conference is part of the transition from the old calendar to the new one.
+With a length of six months, it is the longest conference up to that point.
+Starting this tournament, referees from nearby countries would officiate semifinals and finals matches in a bid to mitigate bias.

 Creamline Cool Smashers and Petro Gazz Angels as the top two teams of the preliminary round qualified for the 2025 AVC Women's Volleyball Champions League.
 The All-Filipino Conference was followed by the 2025 draft and the 2025 PVL on Tour which was billed as a preseason tournament.